 The Detroit Sports Commission (DSC) had great success in 2014 and some of the significant business it booked will take place in 2015, such as USA Volleyball.
 The DSC will continue to solicit amateur sporting events, but will also aggressively pursue international opportunities — a great way to get our region recognized on a world stage.

 Of course, to be successful in drawing business, marketing support is critical and the DMCVB will evolve its campaign, “America’s Great Comeback City,” to focus not only on the people behind the comeback, but on the experiences and products that are quickly changing our landscape.

 Finally, all of the DMCVB staff, especially the Bureau Services Department, will devote its efforts to making sure the many conventions coming in 2015 — including the “Super Bowl” of conventions, the American Society of Association Executives — have productive and memorable experiences in The D. In fact, the DMCVB has launched a new community relations effort themed “2015.
 One Team, One Dream” to make the local hospitality community aware of the events taking place and the need to provide a welcoming environment with outstanding customer service.

-Each year we share the DMCVB marketing plan, which includes our departmental strategies for a prosperous year.
-Please take a look through this plan for 2014, as well as the activity calendar, to see how you can be involved with the DMCVB and increase your own business.
+Each year, we share the DMCVB sales and marketing plan, which includes our departmental strategies for a prosperous year.
+Please take a look through this plan for 2015, as well as the activity calendar, to see how you can be involved with the DMCVB and increase your own business.
 Here are a few ways you can make the most of your DMCVB membership this year:

 President and CEO